 Consistency: A leader has to establish a steady pattern of consistency, be able to “walk the walk,” and have their actions reflect their words.

 Culture, not just within an organization, but of our greater society, also plays a part.
 “Mocking irony, snark, and cynicism are very much in vogue, but they are also toxic to your company’s culture,” notes Rich Karlgaard, author of The Soft Edge: Where Great Companies Find Lasting Success.

-You don’t need to be a hipster to sling snark, some researchers say it’s just a by-product of the financial crisis.
-Yet it’s impact is tough on trust.
 Cynical attitudes can chip away at an organization from the inside, making bad behavior towards co-workers and customers appear normal.
 Karlgaard maintains that cynicism is a sign that people feel powerless and under-valued, and less likely to trust.

-The flip side, can be found at Northwestern Mutual, Karlgaard writes.
+The flip-side can be found at Northwestern Mutual, Karlgaard writes.
 In business for over 150 years and worth $25 billion in sales, the company cracks down on cynicism by embracing more trust-boosting practices that range from sincere handshakes to achievement ribbons.

-Bottom line, says Solomon: “When trust increases, the dividend is a performance multiplier — creativity, productivity and employee engagement all increase.”
+Wrapping up, Solomon says: “When trust increases, the dividend is a performance multiplier — creativity, productivity and employee engagement all increase.”

 Get expert sales tips straight to your inbox and win more deals

 Yesware is an all-in-one toolkit for sales professionals and sales teams.
 Try our Outlook or Gmail add-on for free!